 PISCATAWAY, New Jersey, 26 November 2019 – The African Studies Association is honored to announce its annual awards heralding some of the most prominent contributions to the field of African Studies.

-The ASA announced the honors on Saturday, 1 December 2018 in Atlanta during the closing ceremony of the organization’s annual meeting.
+The ASA announced the honors on Saturday, 23 November 2019 in Boston during the closing ceremony of the organization’s annual meeting.

-Previous honorees include Iris Berger, J.H.
-Kwabena Nketia, Goran Hyden and Toyin Falola.
+Previous honorees include: Emmanuel Gyimah-Boadi, Iris Berger, J.H.
+Kwabena Nketia, Goran Hyden, and Toyin Falola.

 Each year, the African Studies Association presents the Distinguished Africanist Award to a member of the association who has made extraordinary contributions to the field.
 The committee considers a range of criteria, including research productivity, cumulative research impact; impact on teaching; impact on publishing; editorial work; graduate supervision; impact on transformative policies or institutional building in Africa, community outreach; and impact on professional organizations.

 The ASA Book Prize was awarded to Michael A. Gomez of New York University for his book, African Dominion: A New History of Empire in Early and Medieval West Africa (Princeton University Press).

 Honorable Mentions for the 2019 ASA Book Prize included: Kristin D. Phillips, An Ethnography of Hunger: Politics, Subsistence, and the Unpredictable Grace of the Sun (Indiana University Press); Alexander Thurston, Boko Haram: The History of an African Jihadist Movement (Princeton University Press); and Awet Tewelde Weldemichael, Piracy in Somalia: Violence and Development in the Horn of Africa (Cambridge University Press); John Thabiti Willis, Masquerading Politics.
 Kinship, Gender, and Ethnicity in a Yoruba Town (Indiana University Press).